nitro-digital/nitro-cloud-starter/content/pages/en/home.md

 ---
 title: Tina Cloud Starter
 blocks:
-  - headline: We have nitro
+  - headline: We have nitro ene
     text: >
       @nitro, we do what it takes to stay ahead of the game.
 Our dedicated, experienced team incorporates innovative ideas and successful strategies